Transportability without positivity: a synthesis of statistical and simulation modeling: Discussion

-Future areas ripe for extending the proposed synthesis framework include addressing other sources of systematic errors, alternative estimators, and more precisely stating the inferential model.
-Here, we focused on transportability under and assumption of marginal randomization of treatment.
-However, conditional exchangeability and positivity assumptions are commonly used to address other systematic errors, including confounding, missing data, and measurement error \cite{zivich_positivity_2022}.
-Returning to the example, observations in the \textit{GetTested} trial with missing outcomes were dropped, but this analysis strategy would not be recommended in practice \cite{ware_missing_2012}.
+Future areas ripe for extending the proposed synthesis framework include addressing other sources of systematic errors and non-positivity by continuous covariates, alternative estimators, and more precisely describing the inferential model.
+Here, we focused on transportability but conditional exchangeability and positivity assumptions are commonly used to address other systematic errors, including confounding, missing data, and measurement error \cite{zivich_positivity_2022}.
+Returning to the example, observations in the \textit{GetTested} trial with missing outcomes were dropped, but this is not recommended in practice \cite{ware_missing_2012}.
 To account for missing outcomes by observed covariates, one could consider multiple imputation or inverse probability of missingness weights \cite{perkins_principled_2018}.
-If missingness depended on unobserved covariates or the missing values themselves; then sensitivity analyses \cite{robins_sensitivity_2000, greenland_basic_1996}, or extensions of the proposed synthesis could be applied.
-While some extensions of model synthesis may be trivial, there are important details to consider.
-For example, conditional exchangeability for treatment and the average causal effect requires as symmetric positivity assumption, not present in the positivity assumption for transportability \cite{zivich_positivity_2022, zivich_use_2022}.
+If missingness depended on unobserved covariates or the missing values themselves; then sensitivity analyses \cite{robins_sensitivity_2000, greenland_basic_1996, cole_sensitivity_2023}, or extensions of the proposed synthesis could be applied.
+Similarly, one can consider extending synthesis models for non-positivity by continuous covariates.
+While some extensions may be trivial, there are important details to consider.
+For example, conditional exchangeability for average causal effect requires as symmetric positivity assumption, not present in sample positivity \cite{zivich_positivity_2022, zivich_use_2022}.
 Additionally, positivity for some systematic errors may remain uncorrectable (e.g., the average causal effect of pregnancy on blood pressure in a population that includes persons unable to become pregnant).
 Second, alternative estimators might be of interest.
-Here, we proposed extensions of g-computation and IPW.
-Further variations on the statistical models, simulation models, or Monte Carlo procedure are also possible.
-The use of alternative statistical models, machine learning, and potential for multiply robust estimation are of interest \cite{bang_doubly_2005, zivich_machine_2021}.
-Further, testable implications for simulation models, similar to the natural course for the g-formula \cite{keil_parametric_2014} or balance with IPW \cite{austin_moving_2015}, are also of interest.
-Finally, the inferential specifics for model synthesis were left largely unspecified.
-While we refer to the intervals as `confidence intervals', there is no reason to believe that these intervals will always operate the same as standard frequentist confidence intervals, an issue shared with semi-Bayes and other interval estimation methods \cite{greenland_interval_2004, greenland_bayesian_2006}.
+Variations on the statistical models, simulation models, or Monte Carlo procedure are possible, with particular interest in machine learning and multiply robust estimation \cite{bang_doubly_2005, zivich_machine_2021}.
+Further, testable implications for simulation models, similar to the natural course for the g-formula \cite{keil_parametric_2014} or balance with IPW \cite{austin_moving_2015}, are of interest.
+Finally, inference for model synthesis was left largely unspecified.
+While we refer to the intervals as `confidence intervals', the model synthesis intervals do not have the same operational characteristics as standard frequentist confidence intervals since both the random error of the statistical model and uncertainty in simulation model is reflected.
+Instead, we suggest intervals are interpreted in terms of their precision or width \cite{poole_low_2001}, an approach used for interval interpretation generally (including those lacking frequentist interpretations \cite{greenland_interval_2004, greenland_bayesian_2006}).
+Alternatively, one could adopt a semi-Bayes interpretation, as done in probabilistic bias analysis \cite{fox_presentation_2021}.
+For a fully Bayesian interpretation, several modifications to the synthesis approach would be needed.
+First, $\psi$ would instead represent a random variable, which has consequences for identification \cite{li_bayesian_2023}.
+Second, as explained elsewhere \cite{robins_bayesian_2015}, the IPW estimator is not amenable to a fully Bayesian framework.
+Finally, estimation requires specification of priors for the statistical model parameters.